-The Chronicles of Narnia: The Lion, the Witch and the Wardrobe is available now on Disney +
+The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe is available now on Disney +.

-Over the years, The Lion, the Witch and the Wardrobe has sat at the centre of discussions around theology in literature and film.
+The Lion, the Witch and the Wardrobe cleverly merges several Christian traditions into one story, from Christmas to Easter and All Saints Day.
+Over the years, The Lion, the Witch and the Wardrobe has sat at the heart of discussions around theology in literature and film.
 Some Christians have praised the vision of C.S Lewis, while others have critiqued his inclusion of classic pagan imagery and ideas.
-Of course, there is no denying the stories obvious links to The New Testament; after all, here we have Aslan, killed due to betrayal only to be resurrected; the story of Jesus.
-Meanwhile, we have Edmund, whose journey directly reflects that of Judas.
-However, the Christian themes found in The Lion, the Witch and the Wardrobe also merge with classic Greek mythology, Pagan imagery and magic and fantasy.
-Therefore, Narnia is far more than just a religious story; like Lord of the Rings, it is a foundation stone of modern fantasy.
+There is no denying the story’s links to The New Testament; after all, here we have Aslan, killed due to betrayal only to be resurrected, the story of Jesus.
+While Edmund’s path clearly reflects that of Judas in scripture.
+However, the Christian themes found in The Lion, the Witch and the Wardrobe undoubtedly merge with classic Greek mythology, Pagan imagery, magic, and fantasy.
+Therefore, Narnia is far more than just a religious story; like Lord of the Rings, it is one of the foundation stones of modern fantasy.

-Opening to positive reviews on the 9th December 2005, Andrew Adamson’s beautiful, thoughtful, and stunning adaptation of The Lion, the Witch and the Wardrobe is a joy to watch.
-Adamson brought to life the world of C.S Lewis in exquisite detail with puppetry, physical effects and CGI effortlessly merging to create a truly magical adventure.
-But Adamson also added scale and vision by enlarging Narnia into a genuinely breathtaking world of light and dark, his final battle scene something C.S Lewis would have never imagined.
-It is, therefore, no wonder that The Lion, the Witch and the Wardrobe would gross more than 745 million dollars worldwide while winning several Academy Awards the following year.
+The film opened to positive reviews on the 9th of December 2005, and there is no doubt that Andrew Adamson’s beautiful, thoughtful, and stunning adaptation is a joy to watch.
+Adamson brought to life the world of C.S Lewis in exquisite detail with puppetry, physical effects and CGI effortlessly interweaving to create a truly magical adventure.
+But Adamson also added scale and vision by enlarging Narnia into a breathtaking world of darkness and light, the final battle embracing a far more modern world of fantasy filmmaking.
+As a result, The Lion, the Witch and the Wardrobe would gross more than 745 million dollars worldwide while winning several Academy Awards the following year.